hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 The Purchase Order System of Record Version Sub-Workflow defines how trade partners may collaborate on versions of a purchase order.
-Actions taken within this workflow inform valid transitions between business process states.
+Actions taken within this version sub-workflow inform valid transitions between business process states.
 More specifically, acceptance of a purchase order in this version workflow enables the transition of a purchase order record from Issued state to Confirmed state within the Purchase Order Sub-Workflow described above.